Mary Wittenberg: Post-NYRR career

+In August 2023, National Women's Soccer League club NJ/NY Gotham FC announced that it had hired Wittenberg as the club's president, serving to lead the club's business operations.

 Personal life

 NYRR holds over fifty races yearly, and though no longer a marathoner, Wittenberg participates in several of these races.
 In 2006, she competed in 18 races, and in 2007, she ran 20.
-Despite her busy schedule, she often runs and cross-trains in Central Park, and starts the day of the New York Marathon with a pre-dawn run.
+She often runs and cross-trains in Central Park, and starts the day of the New York Marathon with a pre-dawn run.

-Wittenberg lives in the Upper East Side of New York City, and is married with two sons.
+Wittenberg lives on the Upper East Side of New York City, and is married with two sons.
 Her family attends St. Ignatius Loyola.